This is Utah.

 If you’re the goal-oriented, list-making type, visiting Utah ain’t easy.
 You want to see everything, you really do, but you just can’t.
 Every time you set out to check something off your bucket list, you end up adding three more.

 A tidy little three-day weekend in Zion might inspire a trip to Coral Pink Sand Dunes, which leads to Rocking V Cafe in Kanab, then Highway 12 Scenic Byway, then the Burr Trail, and the next thing you know you’re becoming a True Aggie under a full moon.
 In a rock climbing harness for some reason.

-Well Utah.com is here to pile on.
+Well, Utah.com is here to pile on.
 We’ve made it our mission to aggregate all the always-awesome, often-obscure adventures that could only occur in our lovely Deseret.
 It’s a local view of weird and awesome stuff you didn’t know you couldn’t live without.
-We’ve done our best to help you see them efficiently with essential info and helpful itineraries, but touring Utah is like falling into quicksand: Every move you make sucks you deeper into its thrall.
+We’ve done our best to help you see them efficiently with essential Utah information and helpful trip itineraries, but touring Utah is like falling into quicksand: Every move you make sucks you deeper into its thrall.

 So we’re sorry to deliver a fantastic bit of bad news: It’s mathematically impossible to finish your Utah bucket list.
 But we’ll help you plan the trip you’ll be talking about on your deathbed.

 Get busy rolling your rock up and down the Rockies, little Sisyphuses!